OmarMiniesy/Notes/Cribl/Data Management.md

 ---
 ### Dealing With Data

-- Too many tools and techniques, creating vendor lock-in and data silos.
+- Too many tools and techniques create vendor lock-in and data silos.
 - Storing data in various places and lakes with different tiers causes access issues, data fragmentation, and data inconsistency.
-- Data spread across different tools and locations results in data being difficult to govern and potentially compromised.
+- Data spread across different tools and locations is difficult to govern and potentially vulnerable to compromise.
-- Different stakeholders need data from different places, and centralizing that data is tough given the variety of tools, storage locations, and formats.
+- Different stakeholders need data from different places, and centralizing that data is challenging given the variety of tools, storage locations, and formats.

 Data Management is defined in the DAMA (Data Management Association) framework — the industry standard body for data management best practices.
 The aspects most relevant for IT and Security are:
 - **Data Quality**: Ensures data is easier to analyze and quicker to process.